 According to Animal Medical Center, when your cat head bumps you, he’s showing that he accepts and loves you.
-Head bumping is a way that cats demonstrate unity within their colony, so if your cat bumps against your head, face, or leg, he’s expressing that he’s accepted you as a member of his colony, and he wants other cats to know that.
+Head bumping is a way that cats demonstrate unity within their colony, so if your cat bunts against your head, face, or leg, he’s expressing that he’s accepted you as a member of his clan, and he wants other cats to know that.

-The scent glands on a cat’s head produce pheromones when your cat bumps against you, and then those pheromones get rubbed onto you.
-The result is that you smell like your cat, and other cats will be able to recognize that and understand that you’re a member of your cat’s colony.
+The scent glands on a cat’s head produce pheromones and then those pheromones get rubbed onto you when he knocks against you.
+The result is that you smell like your cat, and other cats will be able to recognize that and understand that you’re a member of your kitty’s family.

-It’s a good thing if your cat head bumps you.
-You can return your cat’s affection by gently head bumping him back.
+It’s a good thing if your feline head bumps you.
+You can return your cat’s affection by gently headbutting him back.
 Your cat might also appreciate some chin scratches or gentle pets.
-Watch to see if he’s purring during this time — you can potentially use head bumping sessions as valuable bonding opportunities with your cat.
+Watch to see if he’s purring during this time — you can potentially use head-bumping sessions as valuable bonding opportunities.

-Keep in mind that if your cat learns that he gets extra attention when he head bumps you, he might start to head bump you whenever he wants to be the center of attention.
-Your cat might head bump you as his way of asking for chin scratches or some patting time, even if it’s inconvenient for you.
+Keep in mind that if your cat learns that he gets extra attention when he head bumps you, he might start to rub his head on you whenever he wants to be the center of attention.

 Animal Medical Center explains that it’s important to watch for the difference between head bumping and head pressing.
 If your cat presses her head steadily against you instead of rubbing it back and forth, she may be indicating that she’s in pain.
-Watch to see if she does this behavior repeatedly; if she does, make an appointment with your vet.
-Your vet needs to perform a thorough examination to determine and treat the source of your cat’s pain.
+Watch to see if she does this behavior repeatedly; if that happens, make an appointment with your vet.
+Your cat doc needs to perform a thorough examination to determine and treat the source of her pain.